 Praise for immunotherapy

-Immunotherapy completely regressed breast cancer in a patient who had a form of the disease resistant to other kinds of treatment.
+Immunotherapy completely regresses breast cancer in a patient who had a form of the disease resistant to other kinds of treatment.

 How to Observe Breast Cancer Awareness Month